jeyabalajis/serverless-workflow-manager/README.md

 > Modeling the workflow template as a JSON provides additional flexibility to pack in fields which are required by the task.
  - For example, in the above JSON template, deliver_food task contains an additional field assigned_to, which specifies the specific roles which can complete this human task.
+The human task implementation may use this field to enforce access control.
  - You may also want to notify customer when the last task of a stage gets completed.
 The JSON template allows you extend the core workflow scheduling to suit your needs.